-The previous studies on real option methodologies have - been with regard to assessing and valuing the flexibility within utility-scale projects, wherein the principal revenue streams for such projects had come from the sale of electric power from wind-energy, solar PV or hydro-power projects.
-For instance, one of the earlier researches applied the binomial tree as a part of the real option analysis to assess the value to defer investments into a small hydro power plant (Santos, Soares, Mendes and Ferreira, 2014).
-Another research had observed as recently as year-2016 that the volatility inCO2 prices and in electricity prices was not conducive to attracting immediate investments into Solar PV plants in China (Zhang, Zhou and Zhou, 2016).
-However, the authors found that by increasing the levels of subsidy, technological progress, and market stability have helped stimulate investments.
+The previous studies on real option methodologies have been with regard to assessing and valuing the flexibility within utility-scale projects, wherein the principal revenue streams for such projects had come from the sale of electric power from wind energy, solar PV, or hydropower projects.
+For instance, one of the earlier researches applied the binomial tree as a part of the real option analysis to assess the value to defer investments into a small hydropower plant1 [9].
+Another research had observed as recently as year 2016 that the volatility in CO2 prices and in electricity prices was not conducive to attracting immediate investments into solar PV plants in China [10].
+However, the authors found that by increasing the levels of subsidy, technological progress and market stability have helped stimulate investments.

 In contrast, this study deals with investment decisions relating to the purchase of micro-infrastructure assets.
-Such decisions most commonly involving solar PV systems, micro-wind generators, solar thermal water and space heaters, and biomass heaters and cook-stoves; which are paid for and utilized by individual households and micro-enterprises.
+Such decisions most commonly involving solar PV systems, micro-wind generators, solar thermal water and space heaters, and biomass heaters and cookstoves; which are paid for and utilized by individual households and micro-enterprises.
 Unlike earlier studies, a real option methodology is developed and applied to situations where the electricity from the RE asset by itself is not exported for sale.
 Consequently, no revenues are generated.
-The illumination from household solar PV lamps or the electricity derived from micro-wind turbines and other RE equipment are applied to on-site income-generating activities.
+The illumination from household solar PV lamps or the electricity derived from microwind turbines and other RE equipment are applied to on-site income-generating activities.
 This paper explores the investment decision-making process based on the activities to be undertaken and the dispersion in income levels.
-These activities and incomelevels would justify the purchase and installation of RE micro-generation systems, thus personalizing and contextualizing the analysis.
-Earlier research found that due to the use of such technologies, children are able to spend more time studying as compared to children who don't have access to these products (Mathias, 2007 and Samad, at al, 2013).
+These activities and income levels would justify the purchase and installation of RE microgeneration systems, thus personalizing and contextualizing the analysis.
+Earlier research found that due to the use of such technologies, children are able to spend more time studying as compared to children who do not have access to these products [11,12].

-3. Consumer Receptivity and Willingness-to-pay
+3. Consumer Receptivity and Willingness-to-Pay